schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 At the moment only finding suppression is supported.
 This suppression is needed in case some controls or rules are not completely applicable to the resources of a given account.
 For example, you might want to suppress all DynamoDB Autoscaling configuration findings related to the control `DynamoDB.1`, simply because this feature is not applicable for your workload.
 Besides the findings management this module is also able to integrate with Jira and ServiceNow.
+To ensure tickets are created for all `NEW` findings with a severity higher than a definable threshold.

+> [!TIP]
-The manager can be deployed in the Audit/Security Account of an AWS reference multi-account setup.
+> We recommend deploying this module in the Audit/Security Account of an AWS reference multi-account setup.
-This account receives events from all child accounts in an organization.
+> This account receives events from all child accounts in an organization.
-This way, a comprehensive overview of the organization's security posture can be easily maintained.
+> This way, a comprehensive overview of the organization's security posture can be easily maintained.

 > [!NOTE]
 > This module relies heavily on [awsfindingsmanagerlib](https://pypi.org/project/awsfindingsmanagerlib/).